All-Hazards Incident Management Team Qualification System

 Welcome to the Wyoming All-Hazards Incident Management Team Qualification System (WIMTQS)

 The WIMTQS integrates best practices adapted from NIMS sources as well as the tried and proven history the National Wildfire Coordinating Group (NWCG) has had with managing an incident qualification system.
 The Wyoming system and guide have been adapted from the All-Hazards Incident Management Team Association and their Interstate Incident Management Team Qualifications System (IIMTQS).
+We also utilize some of the FEMA National Qualification System (NQS) program elements to make our program more well rounded and robust.

 About the AHIMT